JasonLinjc/CRISPR-Net/README.md

     $> ./CRISPR_net.py input.txt
     ...

-Then output file will be generated :
+Then output file will be generated and saved to ./CRISPR_net_results.csv:

-- The first column of the output file indicates the given query sequence,
+- The first column of the output file indicates the on-target sequence,
-- The second column is the FASTA title (if you downloaded it from UCSC or Ensembl, it is usually a chromosome name),
+- The second column of the output file indicates the off-target sequence,
-- The third column is the position of the off-target site (same convention with Bowtie),
+- The third column is the off-taget score

-out.txt:
+CRISPR_net_results.csv:

                       on_seq                   off_seq  CRISPR_net_score
     GAGT_CCGAGCAGAAGAAGAATGG  GAGTACCAAGTAGAAGAAAAATTT      7.498138e-10
      GTTGCCCCACAGGGCAGTAAAGG   GTGGACACCCCGGGCAGGAAAGG      8.658309e-08
      GGGTGGGGGGAGTTTGCTCCCGG   GTGTGGGGTAAATTTGCTCCCAG      6.078470e-01
      GGGTGGGGGGAGTTTGCTCCAGG   AGGTGGGGTGA_TTTGCTCCAGG      3.451956e-01

-    Save the results to ./CRISPR_net_results.csv!
 --------------------------------------------------
 CRISPR-Net-mismatches-only can run with: